 This information statement is being furnished to you as a holder of common stock of Smith & Wesson Brands, Inc., a Nevada corporation, or SWBI, in connection with the separation of its outdoor products and accessories business from its firearm business and the creation of an independent, publicly traded company now called American Outdoor Brands, Inc., a Delaware corporation.
-We have applied to have our common stock listed on the Nasdaq Global Market as of the effective date of the Distribution (as defined herein).
+We have applied to have our common stock listed on the Nasdaq Global Select Market, or Nasdaq, as of the effective date of the Distribution (as defined herein).
 We, directly or indirectly through our subsidiaries, will hold the assets and legal entities, subject to any related liabilities, associated with the outdoor products and accessories business of SWBI after their transfer to us, or the Transfer.
 All of the shares of our common stock owned by SWBI will be distributed to the stockholders of SWBI, or the Distribution, and, together with the Transfer, the Separation.
 We are currently a wholly owned subsidiary of SWBI.

-Each holder of SWBI common stock will receive one share of our common stock for every four shares of SWBI common stock held as of the close of business on [•], 2020, or the Record Date.
+Each holder of SWBI common stock will receive one share of our common stock for every four shares of SWBI common stock held as of the close of business on August 10, 2020, or the Record Date.

-The Distribution is expected to be completed after the Nasdaq Global Market, or Nasdaq, closing on [•], 2020.
+The Distribution is expected to be completed effective as of 12:01 a.m.
+Eastern Time on August 24, 2020.
 Immediately after SWBI completes the Distribution, we will be an independent, publicly traded company.
 We expect that, for U.S. federal income tax purposes, no gain or loss will be recognized by you, and no amount will be included in your income in connection with the Distribution, except to the extent of any cash you receive in lieu of fractional shares.